2020-fall-cs454-team9/chatbot-CGMH/README.md

     $ python model/questions_gen.py

-Generated questions and the steps taken are written into `data/output/output.txt`.
+Generated questions are written into `data/output/output.txt`.

-## Evaluation - Diversity
+## Evaluation: Diversity

 The file `evaluate/diversity.py` is used to evaluate both [1] the generated questions and [2] the chatbot's responses.